worksome/verify-by-phone/README.md

 To use our Twilio integration, you'll need to provide an `account_sid`, `auth_token` and `verify_sid`.
 All of these can be set in the `config/verify-by-phone.php` file under `services.twilio`.

+By default, the Twilio integration will delegate the creation, storage and verification of codes to the Twilio platform.
+However, we also provide support for creating, storing and verifying codes locally.
+This speeds up the process of verification for your end users.
+To enable support for this, set the `services.twilio.generate_codes_locally` config variable to `true` in the `config/verify-by-phone.php` file.
+Local verification codes will expire after 10 minutes.

+> Note that your verification codes will be stored using your configured Laravel cache driver.

 ## Usage

 To use this package, you'll want to inject the `\Worksome\VerifyByPhone\Contracts\PhoneVerificationService`